ethanabrooks/dissertation/adpp.typ

 $Policy_n$.
 Then $V^(Policy_(n+1)) >= V^(Policy'_n) >= V^(Policy_n)$.
 Therefore
 each step of improvement actually superimposes the two improvement operators, one from the $arg max$ operator, the other from AD.

+=== Extension to Continuous Actions <sec:continuous-actions>
+When evaluating #ADPP on continuous action domains, the formulation we have described must be modified, since it is not possible to iterate over the action space.
+Instead, we sample a fixed number of actions from $Prob_theta (dot.c|History_t, Rew_t, Ter_t, Obs_(t+1))$ and for each sampled action, perform a rollout per @alg:downstream-evaluation.
+This step does not preserve the policy improvement guarantees (@sec:policy-improvement), but works well enough in practice.

+=== Beam search <sec:beam-search>
+The algorithm that we have described can be further augmented with beam Search, similar to #cite(<janner2021sequence>, form: "prose").
+While this proved useful in only one of the domains that we evaluated, we describe it here for the sake of completeness.
+Using beam search requires learning a value function which is used for pruning the tree.
+We augment @eq:loss-adpp with the following term:

+$ Loss'_theta := Loss_theta + sum_(n=1)^N sum_(t=1)^(T-1) log Prob_theta (sum_(u=t)^T gamma^(T-u) Rew_u | History^n_t) $

+When conditioning $History^n_t$, the model $Prob_theta$ outputs two predictions, one corresponding to the next action, the other corresponding to the value of the current state.
+For the latter, we use the discounted cumulative sum of empirical reward as a target.

+The procedure for estimating value with beam search is as follows.
+On each step of the rollout procedure described in @alg:downstream-evaluation, we sample $N$ actions (instead of just one per rollout).
+Instead of a series of parallel chains, as in the original algorithm, this procedure would result in an expanding tree with arity $N$.
+For computational tractability, we therefore rank the paths by value (as estimated by $Prob_theta$) and discard the bottom $(N - 1) / N$ so that the number of active pathways per rollout step does not increase.
+Ranking is performed across all rollouts, so all the descendants of a given node may eventually be pruned.

 == Experiments
 <experiments>